spotlightpa/poor-richard/content/news/2023-07-05-SPLBUDGETDEAL.md

 The voucher program would give publicly-funded private school scholarships to students in low-achieving public schools, and it was the reason why House Democrats last week refused to pass a budget deal that Shapiro negotiated with Senate Republicans.

-That deal, which passed the state Senate <a href="https://www.legis.state.pa.us/CFDOCS/Legis/RC/Public/rc_view_action2.cfm?sess_yr=2023&amp;sess_ind=0&amp;rc_body=S&amp;rc_nbr=213">29-21</a> on Friday, included key Democratic priorities like increased education funding, universal free school lunch, and the commonwealth’s first-ever funding for <a href="https://www.spotlightpa.org/news/2023/04/pa-public-defense-gov-shapiro/">public legal defense</a>.
+That deal, which passed the state Senate <a href="https://www.legis.state.pa.us/CFDOCS/Legis/RC/Public/rc_view_action2.cfm?sess_yr=2023&amp;sess_ind=0&amp;rc_body=S&amp;rc_nbr=213">29-21</a> on Friday, included key Democratic priorities like increased education funding, universal free school breakfast, and the commonwealth’s first-ever funding for <a href="https://www.spotlightpa.org/news/2023/04/pa-public-defense-gov-shapiro/">public legal defense</a>.
 However, Democrats viewed the inclusion of vouchers as a poison pill.

 When they passed it last week, Senate GOP leaders made it clear that their support for it was contingent on vouchers being included in the plan, with Senate President Pro Tempore Kim Ward (R., Westmoreland) telling reporters that any plan that didn’t include vouchers would have to have “a different number.”